 For those who can’t avoid heading out while on their period, these patches are truly revolutionary.

 Get your partner the Period Pain Relief patches here!
 The powerful herbal formulation of period patches available ensures that these nifty abdominal stickers remain effective for up to 8 hours.

 A trick that has been tested over time, the heat from an electric hot water bag held to the abdomen helps stimulate blood flow easing cramps.
 Here’s a tip- wrap the hot water bag in a towel to avoid mishaps.

 Working on a concept similar to the hot water bag, run your partner a warm water bath to soak up in during their period (and no, don’t worry, they won’t be floating in a pool of their menstrual blood by the end of it).
 A bath or a shower in warm water can help improve circulation, ease cramps and boost their mood.

 #2: Massage to distract from Period Pain

-If your partner’s love language is physical touch, this is the perfect way to distract them from the pain, make them feel good and put them at ease.
+If your partner’s love language is physical touch but she doesn’t want to do any period pain relief exercise, a massage works as the perfect way to distract them from the pain, make them feel good and put them at ease.

 Foot or Back massage